FeatureBaseDB/featurebase/docs/faq.md

 ### Where does Pilosa fit in my stack?

-Pilosa sits on top of a data store or multiple data stores.
+Pilosa was designed to index the relationships in your data.
+Pilosa runs along with your existing stack, integrating with one or more backing data stores.
+Pilosa can connect through a stream platform like Kafka or application integration via [PDK](../pdk/).

 ### How is Pilosa different from Elasticsearch since they are both indexes?